kelpup/woof-CE/README.md

 # KelPup - a Puppy Linux distro for beginners

 [KelPup](https://kelpup.github.io/kelpup/Home/) is an in-development [woof-built](https://github.com/puppylinux-woof-CE/woof-CE) [Puppy Linux](https://puppylinux.com/) distribution targeted towards those interested in Linux but unsure of where to begin.
-It's designed to provide the experience of booting a Linux distro off of a USB, getting a taste for how Linux works, and giving the confidence to start exploring other distros.
+It's designed to provide easy (ish!) instructions for booting a Linux distro off of a USB, getting a taste for how Linux works and is different from Windows or MacOS, and giving the confidence to start exploring other distros.

 Testing: [![Build status](https://github.com/puppylinux-woof-CE/woof-CE/actions/workflows/build.yml/badge.svg)](https://github.com/kelpup/woof-CE/actions/workflows/test.yml)